Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Related Work

 Yet, these S\&P harms often unfold with limited user awareness and without informed consent~\cite{lee2024deepfakes, zhang2024s}.
-Moreover, extensive empirical research shows that users’ mental models of GenAI data practices, such as how data is collected, retained, used for training, and reused, are frequently incomplete or incorrect~\cite{zhang2024s, ali2025understanding, ma2025privacy, malki2025hoovered, kwesi2025exploring, wang2025mental, zhang2025understanding}.
-For example, users may not recognize all stakeholders who can access their data, including internal staff who review conversations for safety~\cite{ali2025understanding, zhang2024s} and third parties who build GenAI plug-ins (e.g., custom GPTs)~\cite{ma2025privacy}.
+Extensive research shows that users’ mental models of GenAI data practices, such as how data is collected, retained, used for training, and reused, are often incomplete or incorrect~\cite{zhang2024s, ali2025understanding, ma2025privacy, malki2025hoovered, kwesi2025exploring, wang2025mental, zhang2025understanding}.
+For example, users may not recognize all stakeholders who can access their data, including internal staff who review conversations for safety~\cite{ali2025understanding, zhang2024s}.
 Prior work also finds that users misunderstand the scope of data controls and policies.
 For instance, Malki et al.~\cite{malki2025hoovered} report that users often assume deletion or training opt-out removes what the model has already learned.
 In practice, machine unlearning remains an unsolved problem~\cite{wang2024machine, xu2024machine, zhang2023review}.
-Similarly, Ma et al.~\cite{ma2025privacy} find that users mistakenly believe OpenAI provides privacy protections for custom GPTs~\cite{openai2024dataprocessing, openai2024pluginterms}.
-In more sensitive contexts, such as mental health, users often assume that ChatGPT complies with HIPAA, even though it does not~\cite{kwesi2025exploring}.
+In sensitive contexts, such as mental health, users often assume that ChatGPT complies with HIPAA, even though it does not~\cite{kwesi2025exploring}.

 Such extensive empirical evidence on users' misconceptions about GenAI S\&P practices reveals a significant gap in the current infrastructure for GenAI S\&P transparency.
 Specifically, existing S\&P information and how it is communicated may not sufficiently support users in understanding, trusting, and acting on data practices.
 Our work thus contributes by surfacing whether and what S\&P transparency needs users have for a more trustworthy GenAI ecosystem.